-Each week, Council Vice President of Studies Brian T. Hanson sits down with guests to go beyond the headlines on critical global issues.
+Each week, host Brian Hanson talks with international thought leaders, journalists, and other experts to go beyond the headlines on the critical global issues shaping US foreign policy.

 To celebrate Women’s History Month, Valerie Hudson and Zoe Marks explain why “what you do to your women, you do to your nation.”